 The cryptocurrency market is worth more than $320 billion today.
 So, if you’ve been thinking about investing in some Ethereum, Bitcoin or Ripple then you’re not the only one!
 A whole industry has been created to make it as easy as possible for people to buy and sell cryptocurrencies.

 The businesses that make up this industry are called cryptocurrency exchanges.
-CoinMarketCap lists 204 cryptocurrency exchanges where users can trade hundreds of coins and tokens.
+Popular trackers list around 200 cryptocurrency exchanges where users can trade hundreds of coins and tokens.
 For beginners, the number of choices can be frightening, but don’t worry as I’m here to help!

 I’ll be answering all the important questions like, is Binance safe?
 And what are Coinbase limits?
 However, the first question I’ll ask is - shall we begin?
 Yes?
 Great!

 Before I start talking about the Coinbase VS Binance comparison, I’ll take a quick look at what each exchange is and where it came from.
-I’ll start with Coinbase.
+I’ll start with Coinbase and then move to Binance.
+Also, if you're in a rush, you can find the main details about each of the platforms below.

 Table of Contents